 batch × time × height × width × channels

 time × batch × channels × height × width.

-Ideally, we should have some way of making the required shape clear in the signature itself.
+Ideally, we should have some way of making shape requirements explicit in type signatures.
 Multiple proposals have suggested the use of the standard generics syntax for this purpose.
 We would write:

 def to_gray(videos: Array[Time, Batch, Height, Width, Channels]): ...